 - The name, status, affiliation and full contact details of the candidate

-- The names and electronic contact details or postal addresses of four willing Supporting Fellows whose support the Nominating Fellow has received and can attest to
+- The names and electronic contact details or postal addresses of three willing Supporting Fellows whose support the Nominating Fellow has received and can attest to

 - A brief statement, written by the Nominating Fellow and not exceeding 200 words, summarising the candidate's contribution to conservation and supporting the nomination.